All Episodes

 This is a democracy.

-I want to hear what he asked.
+I want to hear what he has.

-I thought it was very insensitive from one protester to another.
+This is very insensitive from one protester to another.

 Because they have, you know, Kerry apparently has lost the ability to relate, or maybe it is that in his mind privately, I'm John Kerry, and this doesn't happen to me.